-This historical mystery is a hardcover edition that was published by Henry Holt and Co. on February 17, 2009 and has 303 pages.
+This historical mystery is a hardcover edition on February 17, 2009 and has 303 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Maisie Dobbs, Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, A Dangerous Place, Journey to Munich, In This Grave Hour
+Other books by this author which I have reviewed include Maisie Dobbs, Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, A Dangerous Place, Journey to Munich, In This Grave Hour

 Sixth in the Maisie Dobbs historical mystery series and revolving around a female private investigator with a unique perspective on crime.
 Takes place in England in late 1931.